Marat Bisengaliev

 Marat Bisengaliev (Marat Sämetūly Bisenğaliev, born 1962 in Kazakhstan) is a Kazakh violinist and conductor of both the West Kazakhstan Philharmonic Orchestra and TuranAlem Kazakhstan Philharmonic Orchestra.
 He is the founding Music Director of the Symphony Orchestra of India.
 In addition, he is head of the Uralsk International Violin Competition.
 Most of the time he lives and works in the UK and India.

-Bisengaliev is also the father of singer Aruhan Galieva.

-Biography

-1969 – Marat entered the K. Bayseitov Republican Secondary Special Music School as a violinist and graduated from it in 1979.

-1979–1981 – Kurmangazy Alma-Ata State Conservatoire.

-1981–1984 – Moscow State Tchaikovsky Conservatory.

-1986–1988 – Bisengaliev is doing postgraduate studies in Moscow Conservatory.

-Marat Bisengaliev finished studies by a major solo concert on the stage in the Great Hall of the Moscow State Tchaikovsky Conservatory with The Russia State Academic Symphony Orchestra of the USSR, where he successfully performed Beethoven's violin concerto.